 I use this on my body only and will not repurchase.
 If you have melasma, stay away from Devita!

-PROS: SPF 30.
+PROS: SPF 30 (but see cons).
 No irritating fragrance (very mild).
 NO OILY RESIDUE and not drying!
 That is so rare for a higher spf.
 I can barely tell I have anything on.
 Natural ingredients.
 Does not bother my rosacea/sensitive skin.
 Rare for an spf for me (even spf 15).
 Woo-hoo!
 No animal testing.
 No titanium dioxide or parabens or animal products.
 Light enough that I don't have to use anything special to remove it before cleansing.
 Does not clog my pores (no cones either).
 No white cast.

 PURCHASING TIPS: You can get this cheaper at places like Vitacost.com